brian91292/StreamCore/README.md

 ```

 ### Step 2
 Subscribe to any callbacks you want to receive.
+You probably want to do this in `OnApplicationStart` as well.

 *This can be time sensitive for callbacks such as `TwitchWebSocketClient.OnConnected`, as if you don't subscribe in time you might miss the callback.
 StreamCore will delay the connection after calling `Initialize` for 1 second, which should allow all plugins that utilize StreamCore to subscribe to this event in time.*